 According to Article 32 of the Telecommunications Act, Type I telecom operators may use public and private land and buildings for the establishment of conduit infrastructure and terminal equipment.
 Governmental authorities shall not reject a request to use public land or buildings without due cause.
-If any such use of land or buildings causes material damage, appropriate compensation shall be issued.
+If any such use of land or

+ICLG TO: TELECOMS, MEDIA AND INTERNET 2014 © Published and reproduced with kind permission by Global Legal Group Ltd, London buildings causes material damage, appropriate compensation shall be issued.
 The location and manner of use shall be the least harmful to governmental entities and owners, occupants or users of such land or buildings.